WestLondonCoders/WestLondonCoders/README.md

 Make your changes, then push the branch:
 `$ git push -u origin sb-my-branch`

+Run the tests and make sure your changes didn't cause any to fail:
+`$ spring rspec`

 Send Steve a link or make a pull request.

 ## Import Production Database